 - MS (Multiple Sclerosis)

-Both are fairly innocuous, but CBD is arguably safer for several reasons.
-First, CBD won't affect motor skills or cognitive function, so you can use it and drive your car or get through a day at the office without causing your coworkers to raise an eyebrow.
-Further, CBD works as an anxiolytic (a means of reducing anxiety) and anti-psychotic, whereas THC might make you feel paranoid.
+CBD and THC have potential benefits, but CBD is safer for several reasons.
+First, CBD won't affect motor skills or cognitive function.
+Second, CBD is an anxiolytic (a means of reducing anxiety) and antipsychotic, whereas THC might make you feel paranoid.